RyanFleck/EndgameAPI/docs/index.md

 ### V2

-- No features.
+- Add a very useful feature.

 ### V3

+- Take away the useful feature.
-- No features.
+- No features anymore.

 ### V4

-- No features.
+- Still no features.

 ### V5

 - No features.
+But lots of hamsters.

 ### V6